cfhamlet/os-scrapy-kafka-pipeline/README.md

 ### Dynamic Kafka Connection with item.meta

 * you can set topic, key, partition using item["meta"]
-* the item must has meta mumber which type is dict
+* the item must has meta field which type is dict
 * options:

     ```